-On this page, we want to highlight why it is important to assess the quality of a source.
-The quality and relevance of a source are not measured from what type of source it is (see the previous page) but heavily rely on who wrote the information down, what was the purpose of publishing the information in the first place and does it actually fit your need regarding your research.
+After you have found your sources, we want to highlight why it is important to assess the quality of your sources.
+The quality and relevance of a source are not measured by what type of source it is (see the previous page) but heavily rely on who wrote the information down, what was the purpose of publishing the information in the first place, and does it actually fit your need regarding your research.
 The knowledge clips and texts you find here will give you several criteria and guidelines for assessing your sources on the basis of these criteria.

 In your search for literature and other sources, you will find all sorts of information, but this information is not always accurate or of good quality.
 It is important to develop a critical eye that will enable you to evaluate the material properly.